 Read about a woman’s experience of checking in to the Austin Shelter for Women and Children on pages 6-7 of our 2018 Annual Report.

-The Austin Shelter for Women and Children is 100% funded by the City of Austin and has been operated by The Salvation Army since 2001.
+The Austin Shelter for Women and Children is operated by The Salvation Army since 2001, in partnership with the City of Austin.
 The facility was built in 1933 and recently was renovated with City of Austin bond funding.
 Capacity was increased by 81 beds, a new day care center was built, ADA improvement and facility upgrades were added.